How to Make Traversable Wormholes: Eternal AdS$_4$ Wormholes from Coupled CFT's: Thermodynamics

 Before coupling the CFT's, each CFT has a global $U(1)$ symmetry with an associated charge conservation.
 After coupling the theories, charge can flow from one to the other, so only a single $U(1)$ survives.
 In our conventions, the conserved charge us $Q_L + Q_R$.
 In our conventions, the wormhole solution has $Q_L = - Q_R$.
 One can picture magnetic field lines threading the wormhole, so this convention is natural.
 Therefore, the conserved charge for the wormhole is $Q_L + Q_R = 0$.
 In the standard construction of thermodynamic ensembles, one can only turn on a chemical potential for this conserved charge.
 The term $\mu (Q_L - Q_R) $ appearing in our Hamiltonian looks like a chemical potential, but it is not really, because $Q_L - Q_R$ is not conserved: it does not commute with the interaction term in the Hamiltonian.

-One can ask whether the wormhole dominates one of the standard thermodynamic ensembles at zero temperature; for example, consider the canonical ensemble.
+One can ask whether the wormhole dominates one of the standard thermodynamic ensembles at zero temperature\footnote{We should stress however, that our wormhole solution does exist for finite temperatures as well.}; for example, consider the canonical ensemble.
 The different phases that should be compared are the following: empty AdS, two black holes, the wormhole solution.

 The free energy is \be F=E-TS~, \ee in the canonical ensemble.
-At zero temperature, the wormhole phase will have free energy equal to $F=2M_{WH}$, while empty AdS has a vanishing free energy.
+At zero temperature, the wormhole phase will have free energy equal to $F_{WH}=2M_{WH}$, the black hole phase has a free energy of twice the black hole mass, \be F_{BH}=2 M_{BH} > F_{WH}~, \ee while empty AdS has a vanishing free energy.
 Therefore, empty AdS dominates the ensemble.
+We leave the finite temperature discussion for future work.

 Finally, one could consider other ensembles in the hope of finding an ensemble in which the wormhole solution dominates.
-One candidate is the grand canonical ensemble, with potential given by \be \Phi=E-TS-\mu Q. \ee However, the wormhole phase has a conserved charge $Q=Q_L+Q_R=0$.
+One candidate is the grand canonical ensemble, with potential given by \be \Phi=E-TS-\mu Q~. \ee However, the wormhole phase has a conserved charge $Q=Q_L+Q_R=0$.
 Therefore, adding a term proportional to $Q$ will not change the potential of the wormhole phase.
 Because of this it can never dominate the ensemble.
 The only thing that we have achieved by changing ensembles is that there can be even more phases with a lower potential than the wormhole.
 Note that it is not very clear how to interpret magnetic charges (and how to fix them) in the different ensembles.
 The electromagnetic duality suggests they should be treated in the same way as electric charges, but in the standard AdS/CFT context black holes with different electric charges are different states in the same theory, while black holes with different magnetic charges live in different theories.
 Presumably one can make a choice when imposing boundary conditions for the gauge field analogous to the standard vs alternate quantization for other light fields, and this choice determines whether electric or magnetic states live in the same theory.
 It would be interesting to understand this better, since our setup depends on the magnetic charges, but this subtlety is mostly orthogonal to our work here.

 To summarize: the wormhole appears to be a stable solution that corresponds to the ground state of our Hamiltonian.
 However, it does not seem to arise as the dominant phase of one of the standard thermodynamic ensembles with chemical potential.